-The question is whether within this volume of information it is possible to extract data that will give the company a comprehensive picture of its products and pricing policy vis-à-vis to its competitors.
-The goal is to take commercial decisions based not on outdated data, but rather on data that involve the greatest possible coverage, matching and freshness, providing a complete image of the market in almost real time.
+The question is whether within this volume of information it is possible to extract data that will give the company a comprehensive picture of its products and pricing policy vis-à-vis its competitors.
+The goal is to take commercial decisions based not on outdated data, but rather on data that involve the greatest possible coverage, matching, and freshness, providing a complete image of the market in almost real-time.
 This capacity does exist, and in fact, this is the scope of Price Intelligence.

 Monitoring the competition and being price sensitive are key factors that can drive every business to success.
-It is important to have the right price to the right product at the right time, to optimize stock turnover ratio, negotiate with your suppliers for better rebates and more offers in order to successfully deal with as many aggressive pricing strategies as possible from your competitors.
+It is important to have the right price for the right product at the right time, optimize the stock turnover ratio, and negotiate with your suppliers for better rebates and more offers in order to successfully deal with as many aggressive pricing strategies as possible from your competitors.

-Finding your place in the market and trying to increase your rank or maintaining the current one requires continuous effort that needs testing and various tactics along with the correct services & tools to assist.
+Finding your place in the market and trying to increase your rank or maintain the current one requires a continuous effort that needs testing and various tactics along with the correct services & tools to assist.

 Pricing is not just a price on a product.